 Nominal Stock Price Anchors: A Global Phenomenon?

-Weld, Michaely, Thaler, and Benartzi (2009) find that the average nominal stock price on the New York Stock Exchange and the American Stock Exchange has been approximately $25 since the Great Depression.
+Weld, Michaely, Thaler, and Benartzi (2009) find that the average nominal U.S. stock price has been approximately $25 since the Great Depression.
 They report that this “nominal price fixation is primarily a U.S. or North American phenomenon.”
-Using a larger data set from 38 countries, we show that nominal prices of most stocks tend to revert to their initial public offer (IPO) prices.
-IPO prices are natural anchors because they are the first public prices observed by investors.
-We demonstrate that corporate actions maintain these nominal stock price anchors.
+Using a larger data set from 38 countries, we show that this nominal price fixation is a global phenomenon.
+We exploit the introduction of the Euro in 1999 to show that stock splits maintain these nominal stock price anchors.
 Generally, firms in countries with larger drops in nominal prices had fewer stock splits after stock prices are displayed in Euros.

 JEL Classification: G02, G14, G15